Skip to Content

 Razo Bakhtamian (right) with cousin Joe plating tacos at Razos Fish Taco.
 Photo by Hadley Tomicki for L.A.
 TACO.

-Today, you’ll find him beneath a square tent next to a weed dispensary in North Hollywood, making fish, lobster, and shrimp tacos that are recognizable by Baja fish taco fans but delightfully unbound to traditional recipes and techniques.
+Today, you’ll find Razo beneath a square tent next to a weed dispensary in North Hollywood, preparing fish, lobster, and shrimp tacos that would be recognizable to the cult of the Baja-style seafood taco, but delightfully unbound to traditional recipes and techniques.

-After arriving in L.A. around three months ago, Razo was taken under the wing of his uncle, Robert Gamil, a partner at Big Mama & Papa’s Pizzeria and the former owner of Eagle Rock’s Five Line Tavern, who also owns the company Pizza Box Store, a supplier of custom packaging and supplies for restaurants including Tokyo Fried Chicken, Wetzel’s Pretzels, and Dave's Hot Chicken.
+After arriving in L.A. roughly three months ago, Razo was taken under the wing of his uncle, Robert Gamil, a partner at Big Mama & Papa’s Pizzeria and the former owner of Eagle Rock’s Five Line Tavern.
+Gamil also owns the company Pizza Box Store, a supplier of custom packaging and supplies for restaurants including Tokyo Fried Chicken, Wetzel’s Pretzels, and Dave's Hot Chicken.

-Razo, a strapping, 32-year-old John Snow-lookalike, eventually found himself cooking at the weekly backyard hang-outs casually held each week beside Gamil’s Burbank Boulevard offices, where a group of men meet to cook, barbecue premium meats, and kick it.
+Razo, a strapping, 32-year-old John Snow-lookalike, eventually found himself cooking at the weekly backyard hang-outs that are held each week behind Gamil’s Burbank Boulevard offices, where a group of men meet to cook, barbecue premium meats, and just kick it.

-One week, Razo prepared fish tacos for the group, igniting the entrepreneurial spark in Gamil, who has loved Baja’s fish tacos since first having them in San Felipe as a hungover young man.
+On one of those evenings, Razo prepared fish tacos for the group, igniting the entrepreneurial spark in Gamil, who has loved Baja’s fish tacos since he first tried them in San Felipe, Baja California, as a hungover young man.
 His encouragement and support led the young chef to launch Razo’s Fish Tacos.

 The chef frying fish, shrimp, and lobster at Razos Fish Tacos.